A tunnel under Fort Lauderdale? Mayor says Elon Musk’s company wants to build it

 The Wednesday meeting would also include talk of building other possible tunnels in Broward County, and even the possibility of a light rail system, Trantalis said.

 Wednesday’s meeting will be attended by Broward Vice Mayor Michael Udine, who as a county commissioner has served as an advocate for growing the area’s tech resources.
-It was not immediately clear whether officials from Florida East Coast Industries, which owns the land where the tunnel would be built, would also be in attendance.
+It was not immediately clear whether officials from Florida East Coast Industries, which owns the land where the tunnel would be built, would also attend.
 An FECI official did not respond to an emailed request for comment.

 “When you’re talking to these companies about moving in, just making that gesture of outreach and being receptive and making sure they’re not going to be stepping over bureaucratic red tape, that goes a long way,” Udine said.

-Plans are in place to speak with Boring Co. officials, Suarez told the Miami Herald last week.
+Plans are in place to speak with Boring Co. officials, Miami Mayor Francis Suarez told the Miami Herald last week.
 A representative for Suarez said she was not aware of any date yet set for those talks.

 If the ideas seem pie-in-the-sky, Trantalis and Udine don’t disagree.
 Boring only just submitted plans for its larger Vegas network; for now, there is a passageway for Sin City convention-goers.
 A similar Boring Co. network outside Los Angeles is also in early stages.